rozek/voltcloud-for-nodejs/README.md

 ## Overview ##

 As a developer, one may sign-up for VoltCloud to create (web-based) applications and give them a name.
-Then, the actual application may be uploaded to VoltCloud and will from now on be served at a VoltCloud URL which includes the given name.
+Then, the actual application may be uploaded to VoltCloud and will from now on be served from a VoltCloud URL which includes the given name.

-If desired, VoltCloud applications may support "users" (in this document, these users are called "customers" in order to explicitly distinguish them from application "developers").
+If desired, VoltCloud applications may support their own "users" (in this document, these users are called "customers" in order to explicitly distinguish them from application "developers").

-Users may register for a VoltCloud application by providing their EMail address and a password (to be able to log in later).
+Users may register themselves for a VoltCloud application by providing their EMail address and a password (which will be required to log into the application later).
 They will then receive a "confirmation mail" with a special link to the application they signed-up for which, when clicked, will allow the application to confirm the given user.
 Should the confirmation message get lost, it may be resent upon request.

 Should a customer forget his/ger password, there is also the possibility to initiate a "password reset" process.
 If triggered, a "password reset email" with a special link to the application will be sent to the customer which, when clicked, should allow the customer to change his/her password.
 A password reset may be triggered as often as needed.